-Travel Bucket List Europe:
+Family Travel Bucket List Europe:

-Watch the Changing of the Guard at Buckingham Palace
+1. Watch the Changing of the Guard at Buckingham Palace

-All the pomp and circumstance of the Changing of the Guard symbolizes London for me.
+All the pomp and circumstance of the Changing of the Guard symbolize London for me.
 Ideally, pop into Buckingham Palace for a tour after the ceremony.
 Buckingham Palace has been the official London home of the Royal Family since 1837.

-Visit Stonehenge at Sunset
+2. Visit Stonehenge at Sunset

 The Stone Circle Experience gives you access to inside the stone circle either before or after general admission hours.
 These are timed tickets that allow you to wander among the stones up until 9:00 in the evening.
 Children are welcome (under 5 are free), but please don’t touch the stones.

-Road Trip around Scotland
+3. Road Trip around Scotland